itu-p1203/itu-p1203/README.md

 ## Extensions

-For evaluation of non-standard codecs, you can use the [extension provided by TU Ilmenau](https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension)
+For evaluation of non-standard codecs (H.265/HEVC or VP9), you can use the [extension provided by TU Ilmenau](https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension).

 ## Acknowledgement